 Beyond the job losses are the state’s lost tourism dollars.
 We can’t account for individuals moving their vacations due to HB2, but we do know about major events that were cancelled.

 Four of the state’s seven largest cities’ chambers of commerce – Charlotte, Raleigh, Durham and Cary – have come out against the the law.
 Lost conferences and concerts harmed all of them, as did sporting events.

 Charlotte estimates it lost $100 million when the NBA moved its All Star Game, and $30 million from the loss of the ACC football championship.
 Greensboro estimated it lost $15 million from various NCAA games, and Cary has said it already lost $2 million and will likely lose millions more since the NCAA is currently deciding where to put games through the 2021-22 season.

 North Carolina has undeniably lost money and jobs due to HB2, so Skvarla’s claim that the law "hasn’t moved the needle one iota" on the economy seems incorrect at first glance.

 On a macro scale, however, Skvarla has a point.
 Even hundreds of millions of dollars in losses won’t dent the state’s GDP very much.
 And the now-canceled jobs would not have had much of an impact on the overall unemployment rate.

-Yet many local economies – particularly in Wake and Mecklenburg counties, the state’s two largest – have felt the sting of hundreds of jobs, providing tens of millions of dollars in annual wages.
+Yet many local economies – particularly in Wake and Mecklenburg counties, the state’s two largest – have felt the sting of hundreds of jobs lost, that would have provided tens of millions of dollars in annual wages.
 That would have helped the economy.
 So would the tens of thousands of sports fans who will now spend their money in other states.

 We rate this claim Mostly False.